thoughtbot/ruby-science/README.md

 We recommend downloading the [smaller, BasicTeX in conjunction with MacTeX](http://www.tug.org/mactex/morepackages.html).

+You may need to add its bin directory to your PATH:

+    export PATH=$PATH:/usr/texbin

 #### Installing dependencies on Ubuntu

 Install KindleGen into ~/bin; you can put it anywhere in your PATH you like: